vincentlam13/climbing-crag-selection/README.md

 # EDA
 Below are a few insights gleamed from the routes analysis.

+Breakdown of climbing disciplines in Dorset
 ![Climbing disciplines in Dorset](/images/disciplines.png)

+Breakdown of sport grade distribution
 ![Sport grade distribution](/images/sport-grade-distribution.png)

+7a routes sorted by number of logs
 ![7a routes sorted by popularity](/images/logged-7a.PNG)

+I filtered out crags that had at least two 7a routes that had been logged 100 times on ukc.
 ![Chosen crags](/images/crags.PNG)